How to prepare for a career fair

 Some fairs include follow-up interviewing as part of the fair, for a full or half day.
 Each fair's website should tell you if they do this.
 If that is a possibility, prepare to have interview skills in advance!

 Some of the employers who attend career fairs also participate in the On-Campus Interviewing (OCI) Program which is not the same thing as interviews that might occur as part of a career fair.
-OCI occurs over 16 weeks in 2010-2011: eight weeks in both fall and spring semesters.
+OCI occurs during 8-10 weeks in fall and 7-9 weeks in spring semester.
 For OCI, in advance of the interview date, students apply and employers screen applicants to choose whom to interview.
 Meeting students in person at fairs gives employers another way of observing candidates in addition to the resume you submit for On-Campus Interviewing.

 Regardless of the extent to which technology makes it easier and faster to share information between job seekers and employers, nothing replaces in-person contact for making an impression.